luzpm1102/react-code-challenge/README.md

 ![Greninja](src/assets/greninja.jpg)

-Using the [Poke Api](https://pokeapi.co), the goal is to be able to list a bunch of pokemons, when clicking on a pokemon, we should be able to navigate to a dynamic route for the pokemon selected (based on pokemon id) and see their original sprites and with a button we want to see it's shiny sprite, as well as their name, their available types and their abilities.
+Using the [Poke Api](https://pokeapi.co) and [Firebase](https://firebase.google.com/docs/firestore), the goal is to create an application that allows users to interact with Pokémon data and save their favorite Pokémon to Firebase Firestore.

+The application should include the following features:

+1. **List of Pokemons**: Display a list of Pokémon fetched from the [Poke Api](https://pokeapi.co).

+2. **Dynamic Routes**: Clicking on a Pokémon should navigate the user to a dynamic route for the selected Pokémon based on its ID.

+3. **Pokemon Details**: On the Pokémon detail page, display the following information:
+   - Original sprites
+   - Name of the Pokémon
+   - Available types
+   - Abilities
+   - Switch to view shiny sprite

+4. **Firebase Integration**: Implement Firebase Firestore to allow users to save their username and a list of their favorite Pokémon without requiring authentication.

+5. **Save Button**: Include a button on the Pokémon detail page that allows users to save the Pokémon as one of their favorites.
+When clicked, the Pokémon's data along with the user's name should be saved to Firestore.

+6. **User's favorite pokemons**: Implement a different route where you can select a user, and see their favorite pokemons from firebase in a table that includes the same information as the point 3 (not navigation to another page is required).

+Your task is to create a web application that fulfills these requirements using React for the frontend and Firebase for the backend data storage.
+Make sure to handle errors gracefully and provide a user-friendly interface.

+Please document your code and provide clear instructions on how to run the application locally.
+You may also include any additional features or enhancements that you think would improve the user experience.

 **Acceptance criteria:**
 1. Must use [Redux Toolkit](https://redux-toolkit.js.org) as state management